Table of contents

 Brandwatch is another popular social media intelligence tool that relies on social listening data collection.

-While Brandwatch is certainly a good tool that will provide valuable customer insights, it is pricey and recommended mostly for enterprises with big budgets.
-The price is discussed individually based on your preferences and needs.
+While Brandwatch is certainly a good tool that provides valuable customer insights, it is pricey and recommended mostly for enterprises with large budgets.

 NetBase Quid